Dr. Dre: Musical career

-1985–1986: World Class Wreckin' Cru
+1984–1986: World Class Wreckin' Cru

 Inspired by the Grandmaster Flash song "The Adventures of Grandmaster Flash on the Wheels of Steel", Dr. Dre often attended a club called Eve's After Dark to watch many DJs and rappers performing live.
 He subsequently became a DJ in the club, initially under the name "Dr. J", based on the nickname of Julius Erving, his favorite basketball player.
 At the club, he met aspiring rapper Antoine Carraby, later to become member DJ Yella of N.W.A.
 Soon afterwards he adopted the moniker Dr. Dre, a mix of previous alias Dr. J and his first name, referring to himself as the "Master of Mixology".

-Eve After Dark had a back room with a small four-track studio.
-In this studio, Dre and Yella recorded several demos.
-In their first recording session, they recorded a song entitled "Surgery".
+Eve After Dark had a back room with a small four-track studio where Dre and Yella recorded several demos.
+In their first recording session, they recorded a song entitled "Surgery" in 1984.
 Dr. Dre's earliest recordings were released in 1994 on a compilation titled Concrete Roots.
-Critic Stephen Thomas Erlewine of allmusic described the compiled music, released "several years before Dre developed a distinctive style", as "surprisingly generic and unengaging" and "for dedicated fans only".
+Critic Stephen Thomas Erlewine of AllMusic described the compiled music, released "several years before Dre developed a distinctive style", as "surprisingly generic and unengaging" and "for dedicated fans only".

 Dre later joined the musical group World Class Wreckin' Cru, which released its debut album under the Kru-Cut label in 1985.
-The group would become stars of the electro-hop scene that dominated early-mid 1980s West Coast hip hop.
+The group would become stars of the electro-hop scene that dominated early-mid 1980s West Coast hip-hop.
 "Surgery", which was officially released after being recorded prior to the group's official formation, would prominently feature Dr. Dre on the turntable.
 The record would become the group's first hit, selling 50,000 copies within the Compton area.
 Dr. Dre and DJ Yella also performed mixes for local radio station KDAY, boosting ratings for its afternoon rush-hour show The Traffic Jam.